LANL-Seismoacoustics/infrapy/README.md

 Infrapy was built upon previous similar (InfraMonitor) tools and developed by the LANL Seismoacoustics (LANL-SA) Team.

+## Documentation
+The complete documentation can be found at https://infrapy.readthedocs.io/en/latest/

 ## Operating Systems

 Infrapy can currently be installed on machines running newer versions of Linux, Apple OSX, and Windows.